Madhu4418/My-resume/README.md

-download the entire file contents. drop it in a folder.
+Download the entire file contents.
+Drop it in a dingle folder.
 Then you will be able to view the entire webpage.